 Your doctor will conduct a physical exam and look for an inflamed spleen.
 If you have DIIHA, your spleen will likely become inflamed because it is trying to filter and remove all the red blood cells that are being broken down.

-Your doctor will also collect urine and blood samples for the following tests:
+Your doctor will also collect urine and blood samples for the tests described below.